bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 [`OpenQueueResponse`](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_ctrlmsg.xsd#L191-L211).
 Let's go over the three fields in this type:

-- `originalRequest`: A field whose type is `OpenQueue` request, and it simply carries the `OpenQueue` request sent by the client.
+- `originalRequest`: A field whose type is `OpenQueue`, and it simply carries the `OpenQueue` request sent by the client.

-- `routingConfiguration`: An integer which indicates information about message routing strategy of the queue, as indicated by the broker.
+- `routingConfiguration`: An integer which indicates information about the message routing strategy of the queue, as indicated by the broker.
 Possible values for the flag can be found [here](https://github.com/bloomberg/blazingmq/blob/9b692fe25f74543e954a27e30b6b15b0ae057c8d/src/groups/bmq/bmqp/bmqp_routingconfigurationutils.h#L51-L61).